ELFREELAND/minecraft_sheep/README.md

 *This investigation was conducted in minecraft version 1.19.4.*

+## Minecraft background

+*Minecraft* is an open-world sandbox video game.
+The game takes place in a procedurally generated world made of cubic voxels, or *blocks*.
+The game has no goal, the player can explore wilderness,

 ## Key assumptions and notes
 There are a couple key assumptions being made here:
 - Grass growth is a simple process in which all dirt blocks have an equal chance to turn into a grass block on a tick.
 This is not entirely realistic, since grass growth is contingent on spreading from an adjacent block, but as long as dirt blocks consistently have adjacent grass blocks it should work.